L3SP1NK/Updating/README.md

 ## Updating
-Script to update/backup a Debian system.
+Script to update/backup a Linux system.